Nathaniel Sneyd

-He briefly represented the Cavan County Parliament of Ireland constituency which was succeeded after the Union with Great Britain in 1800 by the Cavan Westminster constituency, which he represented from 1801 until 1826.
+He briefly represented the County Cavan Parliament of Ireland constituency which was succeeded after the Union with Great Britain in 1801 by the Westminster constituency of County Cavan, which he represented from 1801 until 1826.
 In general election of 1806 he contested two constituencies for Parliament, winning both and choosing to represent Cavan over Enniskillen.

 In Cavan, Sneyd lived in Ballyconnell and owned plantation lands around Bawnboy.
 From 1800, he was president of the Bawnboy Farming Society, the first founded in County Cavan.
 In 1801 he was appointed Custos Rotulorum of Cavan.

 On 29 July 1833, in Westmoreland Street, Dublin, Nathaniel Sneyd was shot in the head by a madman, John Mason, who had a grudge against the firm of wine merchants Sneyd, French and Barton, where Sneyd was senior partner.
 Sneyd died of his wounds two days later.
 He had two memorials, one in Cavan and a life-size neo-classical recumbent effigy in the crypt of Christ Church Cathedral, Dublin.
 The sculptor Thomas Kirk represented Sneyd lying dead with a female figure weeping over him.